 Social Sciences Forum — Low Lecture

-UMBC is located about 10 minutes south of the Inner Harbor along I-95.
-For this event, paid visitor parking is available in the Walker Avenue Garage adjacent to the Library — please see here for additional information.
+UMBC is located about 10 minutes south of the Baltimore Inner Harbor along I-95.
+For this event, visitor parking is available in the Walker Avenue Garage, next to the Library — please click here for additional information.

 UMBC is committed to creating an accessible and inclusive environment for all faculty, staff, students, and visitors.
 If you would like to request accommodations (e.g., ASL interpreters, captioning, wheelchair access, etc.) for this event due to a disability, please notify us at least two weeks prior to the event.
 Requests received after that time cannot be guaranteed, but we will do our best to make arrangements for program access.
 Please contact us at email@example.com with your specific request and be sure to include the event title, date, and time.